-- a) That the person cannot be vaccinated against COVID-19, and - b) The effective time period for the medical reason (i.e., permanent or time-limited). - 3 Proof that the individual has completed an educational program approved by the company.
+- Written proof of a medical reason, provided by either a physician or nurse practitioner that sets out: - a) That the person cannot be vaccinated against COVID-19, and - b) The effective time period for the medical reason (i.e.,permanent or time-limited). - Proof that the individual has completed an educational program approved by the company.
 Refer to the section "Education Program" below.